llvm/mlir-www/website/content/getting_started/TestingGuide.md

 Comments help you understand code, they do not replace the need to read it.
 Comments guide the reader, they do not repeat what the code already says.

-#### Final Takeaways
+#### Final Points - Key Principles
+Below are key principles to follow when documenting tests:
 * Always document _why_, document _what_ if you need to (e.g. the underlying
 	logic is non-trivial).
-* Use block comments to describe the patterns being tested.
+* Use block comments for higher-level comments (e.g. to describe the patterns being tested).
 * Think about maintainability - comments should help future developers (which includes you) understand tests at a glance.
-* Comments should assist, not replace reading the code.
-Avoid over-explaining.
+* Avoid over-explaining.
+Comments should assist, not replace reading the code.